JWT Token Decoder

 JWT Decoder: Peel Back the Layers

 JSON Web Tokens (JWTs) are everywhere in modern apps.
-They're used for authentication, authorization, and passing data between services.
+They're used for authentication, authorisation, and passing data between services.
 But what's actually inside them?

 The JWT Decoder shows you what your tokens contain—and whether they're leaking sensitive information.